Case File

 contents

-Of the many cases of alleged bribery that BAE Systems, the United Kingdom’s leading defense firm, was accused of over the last decades, only one survived political interference and finally made its way to a UK court.
-In 2001, the company had signed a contract with Tanzania to supply two ‘Watchman’ radar systems to monitor the country’s airspace for a cost of GBP 28 million.
-The deal was controversial even before its finalization, with the World Bank and International Civil Aviation Organization warning that the Watchman, primarily a military radar, was over-priced and ill-suited for use as a civil air traffic control system.
-The British cabinet split publically over whether to grant an export license for the radar system, but the sale was ultimately approved with the support of Prime Minister Tony Blair.
-Investigations revealed that BAE had payed USD 12 million to an agent, almost certainly to be distributed in bribes to Tanzanian officials, to secure the deal.
+Of the many cases of alleged bribery that BAE Systems, the United Kingdom’s leading arms company, was accused of over the last decades, only one survived political interference and finally made its way to a UK court.
+In 2001, the company had signed a contract with Tanzania to supply two ‘Watchman’ radar systems to monitor the country’s airspace for a cost of $40 million.
+The deal was controversial even before its finalisation, with the World Bank and International Civil Aviation Organization warning that the Watchman, primarily a military radar, was over-priced and ill-suited for use as a civil air traffic control system.
+The British cabinet split publicly over whether to grant an export license for the radar system, but the sale was ultimately approved with the support of Prime Minister Tony Blair.
+Investigations revealed that BAE had paid $12.4 million to an agent, almost certainly to be distributed in bribes to Tanzanian officials, to secure the deal.

 Case Details